thesamim/TickTickSync/README.md

-# Ultimate Todoist Sync for Obsidian
+# Ultimate TickTick Sync for Obsidian

+> [!important]
+> This plugin is based on [Ultimate Todoist Sync for Obsidian](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian)
+> as of 2023-09-28 this is a work in progress, guarantied to fail.
+Just saving progress at this point.

-The Ultimate Todoist Sync plugin automatically creates tasks in Todoist and synchronizes task state between Obsidian and Todoist.
+The Ultimate TickTick Sync plugin automatically creates tasks in TickTick and synchronizes task state between Obsidian and TickTick.

 ## Demo